Office of Indigenization

 Maintaining JIBC’s status as Canada’s leading educator in justice and public safety requires innovations on multiple fronts, one of which is indigenization.
 The Office of Indigenization works across JIBC to support the schools and divisions in the implementation of the JIBC Indigenization Plan.

-Throughout this process we undertake multiple collaborative efforts to support students, faculty and staff, and to both build and enhance relationships with Aboriginal people, organizations and communities.
-Part of this work involves contributing to the development of JIBC governance, structure, policy and procedures in ways that: establish Indigenous space within and across our campuses; promote innovations in Aboriginal programming and services; and support funding initiatives for the implementation of the JIBC Indigenization Plan.
+Throughout this process we undertake multiple collaborative efforts to support students, faculty and staff, and to both build and enhance relationships with Indigenous people, organizations and communities.
+Part of this work involves contributing to the development of JIBC governance, structure, policy and procedures in ways that: establish Indigenous space within and across our campuses; promote innovations in Indigenous programming and services; and support funding initiatives for the implementation of the JIBC Indigenization Plan.

 The Office of Indigenization takes an evidence-based approach, working with schools and divisions across JIBC to monitor and assess their implementation of the Indigenization Plan, and supporting scholarly activity around these successes and innovations.
 In addition, the Office works to communicate and market the success of the work being done across the Institute.
 OI is currently finalizing an Office of Indigenization Operational Plan: 2017-2020.
 This plan is being developed in consultation with representatives from each area across JIBC, and will identify key priorities over the next four years.